 When should I evacuate because of mold?

-No. The current guidance from federal agencies and professional organizations is that mold growth in indoor environments should be controlled in a proper manner regardless of the type of mold (1,3,4,5,6).
+No. Current guidance from federal agencies and professional organizations is that mold growth in indoor environments should be controlled in a proper manner regardless of the type of mold (1,3,4,5,6).

 Is mold growth on roof sheathing in my attic a problem?